DonatasKozlovskis/ranger_app/README.md

-# ranger_app
+# The Ranger Android application

-Simple Android application allowing to publish entered text string over a ros topic with history of all published strings.
+This is a simple Android application allowing to publish entered text string over a ros topic with ability to see the history of all published strings.

-This app is customized to ranger robot to add waypoint names, where list of waypoints can be employed for navigation.
+This app is customized for the Ranger robot to add waypoint(frame) names, where the list of waypoints is employed for navigation.
 <p align=center>
   <img src="ranger_app.png" width="600">
 </p>